wormhole-foundation/docs.wormhole.com/docs/guide/tutorials/README.md

 Use wormhole to facilitate your own protocol and make it available to other developers

 1) [Specialized Relayer](./protocol-development/specialized-relayer.md)
-    - Covers the case where an xDapp developer wants to optimize for cost and speed that can't be achieved with a Generic Relayer.
+    - Covers the case where a cross chain application developer wants to optimize for cost and speed that can't be achieved with a Generic Relayer.
 2) [Protocol Design](./protocol-development/protocol-design.md)
     - Covers the case where a protocol developer wants to allow others to use their protocol.